 A relatively low-carbon fuel, biodiesel is produced from organic matter.
 Approximately 85% of the biodiesel produced is made from canola or soybeans grown for this purpose while the remaining 15% is made from grease, tallow, or other feedstocks.
 Biodiesel is usually blended with fossil diesel in average concentrations of about 4% of the mix when sold commercially.
 The Clean Fuel Regulations require that biofuels should constitute 2% of diesel fuels (by volume), while provincial requirements range from 2% (Alberta and Saskatchewan) to 5% in Manitoba.
-The only province that has implemented a policy to increase the volumetric proportion of biofuel in the diesel pool over time is Quebec, where there is a requirement to increase the blend from its current 3% to 10% in 2030, modified by the fuel's carbon intensity.
+The only province that has implemented a policy to increase the volumetric proportion of biofuel in the diesel pool over time is Quebec, where there is a requirement to increase the blend from its current 3% to 10% in 2030, modified by the fuel's carbon intensity.1 a net-zero 2050, biofuels must constitute 12% of total fuel demand for all vehicles by 2035, before falling to approximately 3% by 2050 as demand for fuel in general diminishes.
+In the same report, biofuels are projected to make up approximately 7% of fuel use in heavy-duty trucks by 2035, a doubling from current levels.
+To align with a net-zero scenario, the IEA notes that, by 2030, at least 40% of the biofuel produced must be made using either municipal solid waste, forest residue or dedicated crops.4

 Biofuels made up 3.5% of the diesel pool in Canada in 2021.
-Of those, biodiesel constituted approximately 1.5% (445 million litres/year) of the total; renewable diesel fuel about 2% (540 million litres).
+Of those, biodiesel constituted approximately 1.5% (445 million litres/year) of the total; renewable diesel fuel about 2% (540 million litres).2